See the Installations topic for instructions on installing and activating Manifold.

 For an overview of 9, see the Introduction.
 See What's New in the Latest Build for the latest changes.

 To start work right now, go straight to Getting Started.

-Release 9 is the BFG of GIS.
+Advice: Release 9 is a very big, sophisticated package.
 Do not make the mistake of thinking it can be learned by poking at toolbar buttons.
 Instead, watch the videos and read basic topics in order starting with Read Me First and then the Getting Started, Panes, and Basics chapters.
 That sounds like a lot but it goes fast.